psychemedia/sin-eater-resources/resources/RSGZT_ross_gazette.md

 Mrs. Markey became querulous at the idea of missing so excellent a match, and peremptorily bade Clara prepare herself.

-"Hoity, toity! wench !" she said; " be a sensible girl, and take the good which Providence offers."
+"Hoity, toity! wench!" she said; " be a sensible girl, and take the good which Providence offers."

 Clara, accustomed to filial obedience, remained silent, but in her own room shed many bitter tears.